theo-gk/menu-caching/README.txt

 - If you are not using a page caching plugin (Why not?
 Please install one!).
 - No existing cached version exists of the requested page.
 You benefit from menu caching during the first page load on every page, before the cached version is saved.
 - When users are logged-in.
 Even when using a per-user cache for logged-in users, menu caching is still super useful to quickly create the menu as the cache files are getting created.
-- On e-commerce sites on pages that can't be cached by dafault, like cart, checkout, my account, wishlist etc.
+- On e-commerce sites on pages that can't be cached by default, like cart, checkout, my account, wishlist etc.
 - In most e-commerce sites, when a customer adds something to cart, then serving pages from cache stops to prevent false data in the mini-cart.
 - On some AJAX requests that load page content that includes menus.